5 Signs You Need a Flat Roof Replacement

 3. Large Rips in Roof Material

 Keep an eye out for holes and tears in the roofing material, which often happens around the seams.
-If the hold is small, you can usually get away with a DIY repair, but for more extensive damage, you’ll need a full replacement.
+If the hole is small, you can usually get away with a DIY repair, but for more extensive damage, you’ll need to contact roofers Dublin for a full replacement.
 A large tear or hole is the canary in the coal mine.

 4. Impact Damage